1999 WNBA Championship: Regular season series

 The Comets and the Liberty split the regular season series:

 Game summaries

 All times listed below are Eastern Daylight Time.

 Game 2

 With Houston leading 67–65 over New York and the Liberty out of timeouts with only 2.4 seconds remaining on the clock after Tina Thompson's jumper, New York would have to go the length of the court if they had any hope of winning.
 Kym Hampton inbounded the ball to Teresa Weatherspoon who took a couple dribbles and let the ball fly 50 feet away from the basket.
-To the awe and ire of the Houston fans, the ball smacked off the backboard and banked into the basket and the Liberty won the game 68–67.
+The ball smacked off the backboard and banked into the basket and the Liberty won the game 68–67.
 The lasting image of this moment is Weatherspoon falling over on the ground smiling as her teammates mob her from the bench.